-Just in Time for New Year’s Eve: How to Avoid a Hangover
+Just in Time for New Year’s Eve in South Dakota: How to Avoid a Hangover

-It's the ultimate party night of each and every year and it just happens to fall on the last night of each year.
+It's South Dakota's ultimate party night of each and every year and it just happens to fall on the last night of each year.

-It's New Year's Eve, a night where we usher out the old and welcome the new at the stroke of midnight.
+New Year's Eve, a night when we usher out the old and welcome the new at the stroke of midnight.

 More than nearly any other celebration, it is the most synonymous with the consumption of alcohol, sometimes in staggering amounts.

 That often leads to the next New Year's tradition - the January 1 hangover.